 - Number cards (we recommend the ones from the HOMER Explore Numbers Kit)

 Spread the cards out in numerical order, with a bit of space between each one.
 They should form a line on the floor, though it doesn’t need to be perfectly straight.

 Have your child stand on the card with the number one on it.
 Hand them the die and let them roll it.
 Call out the number they rolled.
 Next, ask them to move that many numbers forward, moving from one index card to the next as they count aloud.

 If they land on a number that would take them off the end of the line, they start from the beginning for their next throw (each player gets five throws).
 Then, it’s your turn!
 Start on one and see how far you can get, too.

 The person to end on the card with the highest number is the winner!

-Pre-k math isn’t just reserved for pre-k classes.
-You can help your child explore the exciting world of pre-k math right from your home!
+Pre-K math isn’t just reserved for pre-K classes.
+You can help your child explore the basics of mathematics right from home!

 We have plenty of great free math activities in our parent resources, or you can check out our award-winning learning products.
 The HOMER app offers tons of opportunities for your child to develop their pre-K math skills from conception to execution, and our Early Learner Bundle brings together great apps, hands-on activity kits, and 1-on-1 support to give your child their best start to achieving their fullest potential.